Holocaust Inversion and Distortion

 - Remembering the dead is treated like a lobby tactic or a money scheme instead of grief and history.

 - Israel or Jews are called "Nazis."
-That swaps perpetrators and victims and only works if you forget what the Holocaust was.
+That swaps perpetrators and victims and only works if the scale and nature of the Holocaust are erased from the picture.

 - Industrial mass murder is compared to a normal political fight, as if scale and intent did not matter.